ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - CE-MRA is suitable for screening; it enables accurate detection and staging of pulmonary AVMs, appropriate differentiation of lesions requiring embolization

-- there are inherent limitations in detecting PAVMs <5 mm
+- there are limitations in detecting PAVMs <5 mm

 - CT

-- thin-section (2-3 mm) non-contrast CT with 3-D reconstruction is recommended
+- thin-slice (2-3 mm) non-contrast CT with 3-D reconstruction is recommended

-- the benefit of performing a contrast CT pulmonary angiogram must be weighed against the risk of introducing air and paradoxical embolus
+- the benefit of performing a contrast-enhanced CT pulmonary angiogram must be weighed against the risk of introducing air with paradoxical embolism

 Chest X-ray